-susp

-A word whose 14th and 15th bits specify the anticipated source of the call that later will reactivate the process.
+susp logical by value (required) A word whose 14th and 15th bits specify the anticipated source of the call that later will reactivate the process.
 For processes run by users with only the Process Handling Capability, at least one of these bits must be set to 1.

-If bit 15 = 1, the process expects to be activated by its father.
-If bit 14 = 1, the process expects to be activated by one of its sons.

-If both of these bits = 1, the suspended process can be activated by either father or sons.
+If bit $15 = 1$, the process expects to be activated by its father.
+If bit $14 = 1$, the process expects to be activated by one of its sons.
+If both of these bits = 1, the suspended process can be activated by either father or sons. rin integer by value (optional) An integer specifying a Resource Identification Number (RIN).

-rin

-An integer specifying a Resource Identification Number (RIN).
 If rin is specified, it represents a local RIN that is locked by the process but that will be released when this process is suspended.
 This facility can be used to synchronize processes within the same job.

-Default: If omitted, no RIN is unlocked when the process suspends.
+Default: If omitted, no RIN is unlocked when the process suspends. that will be released when this process is suspended.
+This facility can b used to synchronize processes within the same job.